VyperGroup/aero/src/BareClientMixins/middleware/middleware/DL/Features/Forward Compat/ForwardCompat.md

 # ForwardCompat

-This will be a proxy middleware, primarily intended to be used with the backend-only version of aero, since running a proxy client-side on extremely old browsers is demanding.
-It will allow modern websites to function on browsers as old as Netscape Navigator 3 and IE6.
+This will be a proxy middleware that will allow modern websites to function on browsers as old as Netscape Navigator 3 and IE6.
 It will transpile to ES2 with Babel (Only goes down to ES3 by default) and a lot of plugins, automatically inject a plethora of polyfills using the middleware, and converting media files into ones that older browsers can understand through the middleware as well.

 ## How ES2 browsers will be supported